cse110-fa21-group35/cse110-fa21-group35/admin/meetings/113021-sprint-2-review.md

 - Harrison Ma:

-  - Merge several different branches in frontend and make the css files more consistent and inline with our expectation
+  - Merge several different branches in frontend and make the CSS files more consistent and inline with our expectation
   - Work on the read feature with Kevin and connect to backend
   - Getting ready for test implementation